Video game livestreaming: Risks

 Streamers run the risk of being victims of stalking, as is common with other public figures.
 For example, a teenage viewer showed up uninvited to a streamer's house and requested to stream with him after having saved up for a one-way transcontinental flight.
 Another risk to streamers is swatting, where someone makes a false report to police of serious criminal activity taking place at the streamer's residence, resulting in a raid by police, which is often captured live by the streaming service.
 Such activity can create serious risk to the streamer, and has even resulted in deaths.
 In the 2017 Wichita swatting, police officers killed a man named Andrew Finch at his Kansas home.
 Finch was the unintended victim of the swatting after two Call of Duty players on the same team got into a heated argument about a US$1.50 bet.
 LAPD arrested 25-year-old serial-swatter Tyler Raj Barriss, known online as "SWAuTistic" and "GoredTutor36", in connection with the incident, who was later sentenced to 20 years in federal prison for the offense.
 In another instance, a streamer by the name Jamie Lynn Greenwood was swatted while playing Minecraft.

-Swatting is a dangerous act of high jinks that can become a serious problem for the people involved.
+Stream sniping

 Stream sniping is a common tactic to gain an advantage in a video game by watching the live stream of an enemy player while playing.
 Several video game developers have taken measures against stream sniping, and video games such as Rust and Fortnite now hide the names of popular streamers.
 In November 2018, live streamer Ninja controversially threatened to report a player who he thought had killed him in Fortnite by stream sniping.
 While stream sniping happens somewhat rarely for most streamers due to the countermeasures set by the games, as well as tactics set up by the streamers themselves like covering up the in-game map or setting a delay for the stream, there are cases, like for the popular Twitch streamer Forsen, where stream sniping plays a part in a streamer's entertainment and therefore the streamer allows it.